Great Smoky Mountains: Northern hardwood forest

 In the Smokies, the northern hardwood canopies are dominated by yellow birch (Betula alleghaniensis) and American beech (Fagus grandifolia).
 White basswood (Tilia heterophylla), mountain maple (Acer spicatum) and striped maple (Acer pensylvanicum), and yellow buckeye (Aesculus flava) are also present.
-The northern hardwood understory is home to diverse species such as coneflower, skunk goldenrod, Rugels ragwort, bloodroot, hydrangea, and several species of grasses and ferns.
+The understory is home to diverse species such as coneflower, skunk goldenrod, Rugels ragwort, bloodroot, hydrangea, and several species of grasses and ferns.

-One unique community in the northern hardwoods of the Smokies is the beech gap, or beech orchard.
+A unique community is the beech gap, or beech orchard.
 Beech gaps consist of high mountain gaps that have been monopolized by beech trees.
 The beech trees are often twisted and contorted by the high winds that occur in these gaps.
 Why other tree types such as the red spruce fail to encroach into the beech gaps is unknown.